vbukreev/vbukreev/README.md

 🧠 Developing games with Python and integrating machine learning to create smarter, more dynamic gameplay experiences.

+🚀 Exploring the power of CUDA for high-performance computing and enhancing game graphics and simulations.

 🌱 Always eager to learn new technologies and collaborate on exciting projects.

 📚 Actively participating in game jams and contributing to open-source game development communities.